 An aggregator is defined for carrying base stream NAL units in LCEVC mixed track.

-The proposed changes, with respect to the current “Dual Track” carriage of LCEVC, are highlighted with track changes or yellow text.
+The proposed changes, with respect to the current “Dual Track” carriage of LCEVC, are highlighted with yellow text.

 The clause numbering refers to the numbering currently used in IS 14496-15, Clause 13.